•All players must have completed a waiver/registration form before they are eligible to play.

 •A team’s game day roster is limited to maximum 13 players, including a goalie.

-•Pick up rule is as follows:
+•Pick up rules are as follows:

 -Players can only play on one team per division unless full time and/or pre-approved by the league.